lokhman/silex-config/README.md

 Now register service provider in your Silex application:

     use Lokhman\Silex\Config\ConfigServiceProvider;

     $app->register(new ConfigServiceProvider(__DIR__ . '/../../config'));

 `$dir` parameter refers to a configuration folder path with `.json` files.

 ### Global environment variable
-Finally you can set up your web server to add support of different deployment environments.
+Finally, you can set up your web server to add support of different deployment environments.
 In order to do this, you have to set a global environmental variable.

 #### nginx + PHP-FPM